ayufan/gitlab-ci-multi-runner/docs/install/docker.md

       ayufan/gitlab-ci-multi-runner:latest
   ```

-  If you are planning on using Docker as the method of spawing runners you'll need to mount your docker socket like so:
+  If you are planning on using Docker as the method of spawing runners,
+  you will need to mount your docker socket like so:
   ```bash
   $ docker run -d --name multi-runner --restart always \
       -v /var/run/docker.sock:/var/run/docker.sock \